Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/finger-food/_index.md

 gamepage: true
 boardgame: true

-title: "Hand Pies"
+title: "Finger Food"
-headerTitle: "Hand Pies | A quick game playable with just a paper and your fingers"
+headerTitle: "Finger Food | A quick game playable with just a paper and your fingers"
 blurb: "A quick game playable with just a single paper.
 Each turn, place a finger on a new square, to score more points than your opponents before you've used your whole hand."

 googleFonts: "https://fonts.googleapis.com/css2?family=Cherry+Bomb+One&family=Quicksand:wght@500;700&display=swap"